WBHankins93/solutions-playbook/PROJECT-STATUS.md

 ├── PROJECT-STATUS.md ✅ (this file)
 ├── engagements/ (3 files - all complete ✅)
 ├── pre-sales/ (5 files - all complete ✅)
-├── implementation/ (4 files - 1 complete, 3 placeholders)
+├── implementation/ (4 files - all complete ✅)
-├── environments/ (5 files - 1 complete, 4 placeholders)
+├── environments/ (5 files - all complete ✅)
 ├── recovery/ (5 files - all placeholders)
 ├── internal/ (5 files - all complete ✅)
 ├── templates/ (9 files - 5 complete, 4 placeholders)